Fanatec CSL Elite

 The latter is considerably more expensive, though.

-The CSL pedals alone, together with the Load Cell Kit are better than Club Sport Pedals V2, but only without damping oil installed.
+CSL Elite Pedals (Version 1): The CSL Elite pedals alone, together with the Load Cell Kit are better than Club Sport Pedals V2, but only without damping oil installed.
 However, with oil in the damper of the CSP V2, my feelings are that they are en par.

-Compared to the more expensive CSP V3, the CSL Elite pedals + load cell are a downgrade for sure.
+Compared to the more expensive ClubSport V3, the CSL Elite pedals + load cell are a downgrade for sure.

-If you have Club Sport Pedals V2, then the CSL Elite + Load Cell Kit are not so much of an upgrade.
-In my opinion you do better at trying different silicone oils instead.
+Compared to Club Sport Pedals V2, the CSL Elite + Load Cell Kit are not so much of an upgrade.
+In my opinion you do better at trying different silicone oils in your CSP2s instead.
 However: A reason you might still consider trying out the CSL pedals is that the pedal’s can be shifted left and right almost freely.
-If you regularly cramp because of the fixed pedal positions, this may be a reason for you.
+If you regularly cramp because of the fixed pedal positions, this may be a valid justification to try CSL Elites.

 In-Depth Review of Fanatec CSL Elite Series